MCorentin/kilda/README.md

 singularity pull library://mcorentin/kilda/kiv2_20240530:0.2
 ```

+Then:

-Then, create an input samplesheet, see [input formats](#input-formats), define the paths to *wdir* (default is the current folder) and *samplesheet* in the config file and launch the pipeline:
+ - Create an input samplesheet, see [input formats](#input-formats)

+ - Define the path to *wdir* (default is the current folder)

+ - Define the path to *samplesheet* in the config file

+Finally, launch the pipeline:

 ```shell
 nextflow run /path/to/kilda.nf -c /path/to/kilda.conf